 After administering an anaesthetic, the surgeon makes an incision in the underarm or the upper arm.
 The length and placement of the incisions depend on the extent of excess skin in the upper arm.
 Typically, patients with moderate to severe skin laxity may require an incision that extends from the underarm to the elbow.

 After making the incision, the surgeon will remove excess skin and fat from the area.
 Depending on the amount of fat deposit in the area, the surgeon may use a liposuction procedure to achieve the best results.
 Afterwards, the surgeon reshapes the remaining tissue and tightens the skin by stitching close the incisions.

 The recovery period for a Brachioplasty varies from patient to patient and the nature of the arm lift procedure.
 You will receive detailed aftercare instructions for managing your recovery and we will schedule follow-up visits to assess the healing process.

 Immediately after the surgery, you may experience swelling, bruising, and soreness in the affected area that will significantly reduce in a few days.
 In general, most patients can go back to work and resume most daily activities in 1-2 weeks.
-However, you should avoid strenuous exercise for at least four weeks after the surgery.
+However, you should avoid strenuous exercise for at least 4-6 weeks after surgery.

 Following the surgery, you will notice immediate results as your upper arms will appear more contoured, and the skin will feel tighter without the excess skin.
 However, the results will become fully apparent once the post-surgical swelling and bruising completely subsides, which may take up to 6 months.
 Furthermore, you will have a scar at the site of the incision, which usually fades over time.